sezanzeb/input-remapper/README.md

 ##### Gamepads

+Joystick movements will be translated to mouse movements, while the second joystick acts as a mouse wheel.
+All buttons, triggers and D-Pads can be mapped to keycodes and macros.
+Configuring the purpose of your joysticks is currently done in the global configuration at `~/.config/key-mapper/config`.

+The D-Pad can be mapped to W, A, S, D for example, to run around in games, while the joystick turns the view.

 Tested with the XBOX 360 Gamepad.
-- Joystick movements will be translated to mouse movements
-- The second joystick acts as a mouse wheel
-- Buttons can be mapped to keycodes or macros
-- The D-Pad only works as two buttons - horizontal and vertical

 On Ubuntu, gamepads worked better in Wayland than with X11 for me.

 ## Installation